Community Kite Making Single Line Multi Line Miscellaneous

 Well, my first reaction to reading about this whole scene was similar to most people's reaction to those tiny indoor RC aircraft.
 That really looks like fun!
 With miniaturization as advanced as it is now, something like this had to happen sooner or later.
 Also, flying indoors takes away a lot of the limitations that the weather imposes on outdoor RC flying.

 In my twenties I did have some experience with RC aircraft, mainly trainers and gliders.
-Flying indoors with mini RC airplanes was science fiction you could only dream about!
+Flying in small spaces with micro RC airplanes was science fiction you could only dream about!
 Another fascinating area of model aircraft is the flying of tiny RC helicopters.
-Get one of these and start teasing your pet cat!
+Get one of these, and start teasing your pet cat!

-I guess for some successful RC fliers, used to the noise and speed of powerful fuel-driven RC planes, these kites could seem a bit tame.
-A floating kite just doesn't re-create the feeling of 'flying an aircraft' like a fuel-powered RC plane does.
+I guess for some successful RC flyers, used to the noise and speed of powerful fuel-driven RC planes, these kites could seem a bit tame.
+A floating kite just doesn't recreate the feeling of "flying an aircraft" like a fuel-powered RC plane does.

 The whole concept of a miniature kite-like craft is so Singaporean!
 Would you expect anything big and loud to come out of a cramped and urban country where even big dogs are banned from the streets? :-)